zhengcan/intro-wasm/train.md

 ---

-## Table of Content
+## Agenda

-- What
-    - What's wasm

-- Why
-    - Why we use wasm
-    - Why we use wasi
+- What & Why

-- How
+- At a glance
-    - wasm in Web Development
+- in Web Dev
-    - wasm beyond Web Development
+- beyond Web Dev
-    - wasm in Integration
-    - wasm in Cloud Computing
+- in Cloud Computing

 ---